ciselab/CPS_repo_mining/analysis/grbl.md

 This seems to fix the bug that caused Grbl to hang during some operations, especially jogging.
 ### Antipattern Category
+X
 ### Keyword
 hang
 ### Note
+This commit does not change any performance-related features.
+Bit operations modified.

 ## Commit #49
 ### Hash